AdobeDocs/commerce-learn.en/help/merchant/business-intelligence/8-customer-focused-dashboards.md

 # Business Intelligence - Customer-focused dashboards

-To enable informed business decisions, customer-focused dashboards provide many insights to your customers, such as new versus registered customers, customer lifetime value, revenue broken out by your customer groups, and coupon usage by your customers.
+To enable informed business decisions, customer-focused dashboards provide many insights to your customers.
+Examples are new versus registered customers, customer lifetime value, revenue broken out by your customer groups, and coupon usage by your customers.

 ## Who is this video for?